kasper-piskorski/docs/pages/documentation/2-graph-api/advanced-schema-definition.md

 ---

-This document introduces some advanced schema concepts, which you can use to create more expressive Grakn graphs.
+This document introduces some advanced schema concepts, which you can use to create more expressive graphs.
 We recommend that you read our document about [defining a simple schema](simple-schema-definition.html) before continuing.

 Here, we also discuss creating a graph which supports Grakn reasoning and inference features.